RobertRR11/Enhanced-Steam/README.md

 - Redesigned game page (WIP)
 - Redesigned achievement and game lists
 - New "on wishlist" and "in library" banners
-- Modern scrollbars, buttons and more based on other newer pages
+- Various other enhancements and fixes across multiple pages

 ### Planned:
 - Make game page use the full screen width